Wisconsin's birthday town

 Spring Green calls itself "The Birthday Town,'' because people celebrating birthdays can go around to its businesses collecting free loot, like trick-or-treaters.
 It's like having another holiday, except you're the only one who gets to celebrate it.

-I already know and like the town, and I try to be in southwest Wisconsin anyway over my birthday, because then you get half off the already cheap goods at five Bargain Nooks, where Land's End sends its catalog returns.
-So it was an easy thing to tweak my itinerary a bit and land in Spring Green.
+I already know and like the town.
+So it was an easy thing to tweak my weekend itinerary a bit and land in Spring Green.

 This town on the Wisconsin River looks average, but it isn't.
 When people do things here, they do them in a big way.